purpleidea/flabbergast/flabbergast-manual.md

 ### Tuples and Templates

 In addition to literal tuples, tuples can be instantiated from templates.
 The instantiation can also modify a template by adding, removing, or overriding attributes.
 The syntax for instantiation is simply an expression yielding a template followed by `{`, an optional list of modifications, and terminated by `}`.
 Templates are created in a syntax similar to literal tuples: `Template {`, a list of attributes, followed by `}`.

+    foo_tmpl : Template { a : b + 4 }
+    foo : foo_tmpl { b : 3 } # Yields { a : 7  b : 4 }

 Templates can also be derived using a syntax that is a hybrid of the two: `Template`, an expression for the template from which to derive, followed by `{`, an optional list of modifications, and a terminating `}`.
 It's important to note that deriving a template, even with no changes, modifies it because it adds additional lookup scopes.
 In general, it's useful think of the curly braces and capturing scope.
+In this example, `foo2_tmpl` is capturing the scope inside of `x`, making `b` available to its descendants.

+    foo_tmpl : Template { a : b + 4 }
+    x : {
+      foo2_tmpl : Template { }
+      b : 1
+    }
+    y : x.foo2_tmpl { } # Yields { a : 5 }

 There are several modification attributes, not all of which can be used in all contexts: